Skip to main content

 There are reasons to think smoking marijuana might increase lung cancer risk.

-• Marijuana smoke contains tar and many of same cancer-causing substances that are in tobacco smoke.
+- Marijuana smoke contains tar and many of the same cancer-causing substances that are in tobacco smoke.
 (Tar is the sticky, solid material that remains after burning, which is thought to contain most of the harmful substances in smoke.)

 It’s been hard to study whether there is a link between marijuana and lung cancer because marijuana has been illegal in many places for so long, and it’s not easy to gather information about the use of illegal drugs.
 Also, in studies that have looked at past marijuana use in people who had lung cancer, most of the people who smoked marijuana also smoked cigarettes.
 This can make it hard to know how much any increased risk is from tobacco and how much might be from marijuana.
+We do know that smoking marijuana will irritate your lungs and possibly increase your risk of getting more lung infections.
 More research is needed to know the cancer risks from smoking marijuana.

 E-cigarettes

 E-cigarettes are a type of electronic nicotine delivery system.
-Most e-cigarettes contain nicotine, so the Food and Drug Administration (FDA) classifies them as "tobacco products."
-E-cigarettes are fairly new, and more research is needed to know what the long-term effects might be, including any possible increased risk of developing lung cancer.
+Most e-cigarettes contain nicotine, so the Food and Drug Administration (FDA) classifies them as “tobacco products.”
+The FDA states that e-cigarettes cause health risks, including lung damage.
+Furthermore, e-cigarettes have not been shown to improve your chances of quitting smoking.
+Whether e-cigarettes directly increase your risk of lung cancer is not yet known.